instantOS/instantos.github.io/docs/insdot.md

 As an attempt to fix this, people split their stow dotfiles into multiple packages of related dotfiles.
 That way I can symlink only a subset of my dotfiles and can modify dotfiles in my home directory without messing with the repo state.
-This still has a few disadvvantages:
+This still has a few disadvantages:
 It adds yet more management overhead because you need to apply packages separately, and keep track of which packages contain which dotfiles.
 It also does not fully solve the repo state problem, modifying a